zackosowski/CSVault/Todo/CS 2.1- Hello World!.md

 #### Targets
 I can explain what an integrated development environment is and why it is essential for computer programming.

-I can open and navigate the PyCharm software using my understanding of its user interface.
+I can open and navigate the Visual Studio Code software using my understanding of its user interface.

 I can write a simple Python program that sends messages to the terminal.